BIOS3010/Module-10-HTS/01-Get_fastq_files.md

 The SRA database stores data in files ending with .sra.
 These needs to be downloaded using something called the [SRA-Toolkit](https://hpc.nih.gov/apps/sratoolkit.html).
 However, all data on SRA is mirrored to the ENA database and often files are more easily available for download from here.

 Go to [ENA](https://www.ebi.ac.uk/ena/browser/home) and search for SRR14253446 at the top of the page.
 This should take you to a page with links to two fastq-files (SRR14253446_1.fastq.gz and SRR14253446_2.fastq.gz).
 Right click on the links and copy the link address.
-In the terminal where you have logged into the server (!) type the command `wget` and paste the link.
+In the terminal where you have logged on to the server type the command `wget` and paste the link.
 Something like this: `wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR142/046/SRR14253446/SRR14253446_1.fastq.gz`.
 Press enter.
 This should download the first fastq file.
 Do the same for the second.
 After this is done type `ls`.
 You should now have two new files ending with `fastq.gz`.

 ## Decompress the fastq files
 The `.gz` in the filename indicates that the files are compressed using the gzip program.
-In the the unix module from the first week of this course there was an exercise about uncompressing `.gz` files.
-Use the information there to uncompress both files.
+In the the unix module from the first week of this course there was an exercise about decompressing `.gz` files.
+Use the information there to decompress both files.

 After this is done type `ls` again.
 You should now have two new files ending with `.fastq`.